OmaymaS/onceupondata/content/post/2022-04-17-deep-learning-practical-experience/index.md

 When I started to experiment with deep learning a few years ago, I had this inner repulsion towards it because I couldn’t completely get comfortable dealing with a black box.
 The "Getting Started" tutorials were not satisfactory.
 What altered this feeling **a bit** was gaining a better understanding of how it worked and what to expect, by going through the math and building better intuition.

 I'd say that people go to deep learning as an obvious choice when their problems belong to  computer vision and NLP.
-For tabular data, bagging and boosting models are usually good enough and even beats deep learning.
+For tabular data, bagging and boosting models are usually good enough and even beat deep learning.

 I’d recommend to:

 1. start by having a high level idea about the basic concepts and the common models used with images, text and tabular data.

 2. diversify your sources.
-It will take a bit of time, but you’ll be able to gather the bits and pieces from different perspectives.
+It will take some time, but you’ll be able to gather the bits and pieces from different perspectives.

 When it comes to computer vision, I’d say the following are some of the good resources: